liamdarmody/liamdarmody.com/src/content/pages/index.md

   ctaText: Get in touch
   ctaLink: /contact
 ---
 I lead the product team at <a href="https://tanzu.vmware.com/labs" target="_blank">VMware Pivotal Labs</a> in London and I volunteer as a Board Member of <a href="https://productmanagementfestival.com/zurich/" target="_blank">Product Management Festival</a>.
-I'm a coach, mentor and runner with a keen interest to learn new things.
+I'm a speaker, coach and runner with a keen interest to learn new things.

 Want to chat?